Updated: Jan 3

 Speculation among Anthropologists about the Lion-man’s precise meaning has produced volumes.
 Putting that debate aside for the moment however, may allow for some justified astonishment at another aspect of this effigy… the bare fact that, among all the animals competing for scant resources in the harsh conditions across ice-age Europe, Early Modern Humans alone had the conceptual need, coupled with the advanced skill, to fabricate objects that were not immediate matters of reproduction, self defense, or food procurement.
 We may not know specifically why or what the message was, but the Lowenmensch is a tool for sharing an observation.
 We don’t need to know the specifics of its role in EMH society to appreciate that this object embodies the unique nature of the human animal in such a context.

 Meaning is not a requirement of Art.
-Though the term has always been thirsty, tending to soak up cultural flavor.
+Though the term "Art" has always been thirsty, tending to soak up cultural flavor.
 Art may be the difference between the car you have and the car you want, the way an exceptional meal is prepared, or an afternoon shadow falling across a wall.
 For some, expecting mere historical significance from a sculpture or painting would seem grossly sterile and far from the emotional response that drew them to the work in the first place.
 Consider this: the visceral feeling of familiarity experienced in the presence of our favorite works of art may be a wordless connection to the unlikely place we hold in the world.
 The Lion-man implicates us all in some way, as art lovers.